nbkhuong/Lidar-Obstacle-Detection/README.md

 # Lidar Obstacle Detection

-This repo is a clone of the template code of the Udacity course (https://github.com/udacity/SFND_Lidar_Obstacle_Detection).
-In this repo, the purpose to simulate the Lidar point clouds with PCL.
+This repo is a twin brother of the template code of a Udacity course (https://github.com/udacity/SFND_Lidar_Obstacle_Detection).
+The purpose of this repo is to simulate the Lidar point clouds with PCL.

 ## Local Installation
 The below instructions are the steps to build the code in MacOS since the code was tested and run on a Macbbook M1.
 In the case of building on Linux or Windows, please refer to the original repo mentioned above.